Job Evaluation - Classification/Reclassification Procedure (BCGEU)

 The Joint Job Evaluation Committee (JJEC) assigns each job the number of points that corresponds to the degree factors present in the job.
 For example, the job of custodian might be assigned many points for involving difficult working conditions.
 The job of payroll clerk might receive fewer points on that factor since more agreeable working conditions are involved, but it might receive more points for having a greater financial responsibility.

-When the points for each factor are totalled, they will fall within a band range and that is where the classification is determined.
-The ranges vary and there could be a difference of up to 90 points before you reach the next classification.
+When the points for each factor are totaled, they will fall within a band range and that is where the classification is determined.
+The ranges vary and there could be a difference of up to 90 points before you reach the next classification.to top

 These 10 factors determine the classification and compensation for a job.
 Please see Definition of Factors for the definitions of these factors.
 Each factor has a certain weighting or measure of importance for the overall rating of a job.